Yomguithereal/mnemonist/trie.md

 title: Trie
 ---

-The trie - pronounced like in *re•trie•val* - is a actually a tree very useful for performing prefix queries efficiently.
+The trie - pronounced like in *re•trie•val* - is a kind tree very useful to work with prefixes.

 For more information about the Trie, you can head [here](https://en.wikipedia.org/wiki/Trie).